jawknee59/valo-agents-client/README.md

-# Client for the Pets App
+# Client for the Valorant Agents App

-consumes the fruitcakes pets API.
+consumes the Valorant Agents API.

 Link that is here: https://github.com/jawknee59/valo-agents-API